mokainzi/hello-world/README.md

 # hello-world
-A Hello World project following GitHub tutorial

 Hello everyone!

-mokainzi here, I'm enjoying learning about GitHub and hope to perfect it in no time.
+mokainzi here, I'm following along with this GitHub tutorial and am enjoying it.
-So far so easy!
+So far so easy, so I'm hoping to perfect it in no time! 🤞🏼